Shaken baby syndrome

-Depending on the extent of the injuries, monitoring may be needed in a pediatric intensive care unit.
+Depending on the extent of the injuries, the baby may need to be monitored in a pediatric intensive care unit.

-About half of children affected by shaken baby syndrome die.
+Just a few seconds of shaking an infant can cause irreversible brain damage.
+About half the children affected by shaken baby syndrome die.
 Survivors of shaken baby syndrome may require lifelong medical care for conditions such as:

 Treatments and drugs

 Emergency treatment for a child who has been shaken may include life-sustaining measures, such as breathing support and surgery to stop bleeding in the brain.